oznogon/gattaibushido-public/rules/06_appendices.md

 **Deck:** where all cards are drawn from; two of these exist, one for Coach and one for the Pilots
 **Discard:** the act of putting a card into its relevant trash
 **+Disfavor:** mechanical notation that damages a Faction's trust in the Pilots
-**Escalation Path:** a predetermined series of increasingly-dangerous events that unfold as Omens are revealed
+**Crisis Path:** a predetermined series of increasingly-dangerous events that unfold as Omens are revealed
-**Escalation Level:** the current place on the Escalation Path that the game has advanced to, through the revelation of Omens
+**Crisis Level:** the current place on the Crisis Path that the game has advanced to, through the revelation of Omens
-**+Escalation:** mechanical notation that an effect automatically escalates the game to the next level
 **Fan Club:** a Team Resource that helps them recover Harmony
 **Fusion/Fuze:** a mechanic that lets two or more Pilots act as one enhanced unit
 **Gambit:** a quick mechanic for resolution of minor conflicts
 **Harmony:** a seven-point scale representing the strength of your team's spirit
 **Locations:** a place in the game where events happen, with mechanics that modify those events
-**Omens:** when a Joker reaches the top of Coach's Deck, it becomes an Omen under his control, and can trigger Escalation events.
+**Omens:** when a Joker reaches the top of Coach's Deck, it becomes an Omen under his control, and can trigger Crisis events.
 **Pile:** the stack of all played cards during an active Throwdown
 **Pit Crew:** a Team Resource that keeps their robos in working order
 **Play:** the act of taking a card from your Hand and introducing it to the table, activating one or more mechanics